greghendershott/pdb/README.md

 ## Contrast

-In Racket a definition can be exported an imported an arbitary number of times before it is used -- and can be renamed at each such step.
+In Racket a definition can be exported an imported an arbitrary number of times before it is used -- and can be renamed at each such step.

 In general, the **definition** graph "elides" that and expresses